 And finally, as noted, we see a lot of these trucks.
 Just in case you were wondering if professional courtesy would dictate that they help a stranded mate – the answer is a firm no!
 We saw several truck/car pairs pass without batting an eye.
 And even spotted two trucks stopped for lunch only 100 meters up the road.
 You, and your pilot car driver, are on your own out here!

 We had one more climb just before lunch, reaching the top just at noon.
 We’d only ridden 45k by noon and we started at 7:30 this morning.
 And it wasn’t because I was taking too many photos.
-We had about 4,000 of climbing today and all of it in the first 45k.
+We had about 4,000 feet of climbing today and all of it in the first 45k.
 We had another 45k to ride after lunch but the first half was downhill so we made good time.
 The last 20 sort of became a chore as the wind from the north became quite strong.
 We were heading sort of Northeast so it was not too much fun.